workstaffhq/helpcenter/docs/managers/addons/google-forms.md

 To generate a shareable link for your form, click **Send** in the top-right corner, then select **Send via Link**.
 You can shorten the URL if needed, then click **Copy** to share the link through your website, social media, or any preferred channel.

 :::note
-**Do not share the link from the URL bar of the Google Form to your candidates.** Generating a dedicated shareable link ensures the proper configuration for sharing.
+**Avoid sharing the URL directly from the browser's address bar.** Always use the shareable link generated through the **Send** menu to ensure your candidates can access and complete the form properly.
 :::

 Once applicants submit their responses through a Google Form, Workstaff automatically creates a candidate profile, ensuring their information is ready for onboarding.
 See **[Managing Google Forms Candidates](../staff/staff-onboarding.md#managing-google-forms-candidates)** for the next steps.